Guitar Open Tunings

 Open G Tuning

 Open G is currently my favourite tuning, essential for Rolling Stones songs, great for slide too.
+Most chord shapes in Open G can be used in Open D, just by moving the shape across one string, so there is some overlap which can save a lot of time.

 I think Ry Cooder uses it extensively, a great guitarist you should check out if you don't know his work.
 Joni Mitchell uses it for some of her songs.